carbon-design-system/carbon-website-archive/src/content/components/select/usage.md

 ## Accessibility

-### Styling _select_ dropdowns
+### Styling select dropdowns

-<p>To maximize accessibility, it is strongly recommended not to style _select_ dropdowns.
+To maximize accessibility, it is strongly recommended not to style select dropdowns.
-One of the <a href="https://www.w3.org/TR/WCAG20-TECHS/G202.html" target=blank>WCAG 2.0 standards</a> for accessibility is “ensuring keyboard control for all functionality.”
-CSS alternatives to `select` elements do not meet this requirement.</p>
+One of the [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20-TECHS/G202.html) for accessibility is “ensuring keyboard control for all functionality.”
+CSS alternatives to select elements do not meet this requirement.

 While you can make a select element easily usable by a mouse, making it usable with keyboard navigation is complex.
-The default `select` element should follow this process:
+The default select element should follow this process:

 | State        | Mouse                                    | Keyboard                                            |
 | ------- | ---------------------------------------- | --------------------------------------------------- |